niekcandaele/Catalysm-CSGO-config/README.md

 Located in cata-text.cfg

 * L - trashtalker.
-Will display a new message every time you press L, send me a message if you think of a funny message to include!
+Will display a new message every time you press L
 * k -  ¯\\_(ツ)_/¯
 * m - xD
 * p - What do you mean